 What is important to know in regard to mandatory attendance in class and for exams?

-Beginning Tuesday, November 17, up until December 7, there will be no on-site classes or exams on campus.
+Beginning Tuesday, November 17, there will be no on-site classes or exams on campus (there are exceptions - see: Measures).

 How can I best plan my semester?

 Plan your semester as you normally would.
-For the time being, the situation beginning Tuesday , November 17, up until December 7 is that courses will take place as scheduled but perhaps individual dates will not take place on campus.
+For the time being, the situation beginning Tuesday , November 17, is that courses will not take place on campus.

 Will there be another complete lockdown?
 Will class dates or